Omar al-Bashir Biography

 Personal Life & Legacy

 Omar al-Bashir has two wives.
-His first wife is his cousin Fatima Khalid, while his second wife is Widad Babiker Omer.
-Omer was once married to Ibrahim Shamsaddin, a member of the Revolutionary Command Council for National Salvation, with whom she has several children.
-Omar al-Bashir does not have any children of his own with either of his wives.
+His first wife is his cousin, Fatima Khalid, and his second wife is Widad Babiker Omer.
+Widad was previously married to Ibrahim Shamsaddin, a member of the Revolutionary Command Council for National Salvation, and they had several children together.
+Omar al-Bashir does not have any children with either of his wives.

 Recommended Lists: